smonier/blog-service/README.md

 # Blog Service Module

 A GraphQL extension module for Jahia that provides UGC (User Generated Content) services for blog comments and likes.
-This module extends the blog-factory module by handling user interactions through GraphQL mutations.
+This module extends the blog-factory module by handling user interactions through GraphQL mutations and provides an admin UI for comment moderation.

+## Prerequisites

+This module depends on the **blog-factory** module, which must be installed first.
+The blog-factory module provides the blog post content types and structure that this service extends with UGC functionality.

 ## Overview